 The no-annual-fee Chase Freedom Unlimited Card offers higher-than-usual cash back on gas station purchases in the first year, and it gives you the ability to earn a spend-based welcome bonus.

-• Using this card to make travel purchases through the Chase Ultimate Rewards platform comes with 5% cash back.
+- Using this card to make travel purchases through Chase Travel℠ platform comes with 5% cash back.

-This card also comes with a 0% intro APR offer on purchases and balance transfers.
+This card also comes with a 0% intro APR offer on purchases and balance transfers, then a variable APR of 19.74% - 28.49% after that.

 Capital One Quicksilver Cash Rewards Credit Card - Great for everyday use